top of page

 Our bodies are working hard for us day and night, regulating many body systems without our conscious awareness.
 The heart pumps non-stop.
 The diaphragm muscle keeps us breathing.
 Our digestive system makes sure that we extract vital nutrients from the food we eat.
 The eyes focus and take in visual information for our brains to process.

 You may need more physical rest if you feel fatigue, difficulty relaxing or cravings for caffeine, sugar and other stimulants.
-Ways that you can give the body physical rest include doing lighter workouts on days when you feel tired, doing a “body scan” or “progressive muscle relaxation” meditation, reducing physical output on bleeding days and asking for support with childcare.
-After getting adequate physical rest your body and muscles should feel at ease and relaxed.
+Ways that you can give the body physical rest include doing lighter workouts on days when you feel tired, doing a “body scan” or “progressive muscle relaxation” meditation, reducing physical output on bleeding days if you're a woman and asking for support with childcare.
+After getting adequate physical rest, your body and muscles should feel at ease and relaxed.

 2 | Mental Rest